 OVERVIEW: The Emily Hall Tremaine Foundation funds programs that help children with dyslexia and other processing and attention issues, as well as their educators and caregivers.
 The foundation also supports efforts to advance policy making in the field.

-IP TAKE: While this isn’t the most approachable funder, it encourages grantseekers to contact foundation staff and make an introduction.
-So the grantmaking door isn’t totally closed, here.
+IP TAKE: While this is not the most approachable funder, it encourages grant seekers to contact foundation staff and make an introduction.
+So a grantmaking opportunity does exist here.

-Grants are typically substantial, tending to range from $75,000 to $150,000.
-Grantseekers should note that the foundation does not award a larger number of Learning Differences grants each year.
+Grants are typically substantial and tend to range from $75,000 to $150,000.
+Grant seekers should note that the foundation does not award a larger number of Learning Differences grants each year.
 It gives grants to organizations such as Dyslexic Advantage and Ramapo for Children.
 To get a broader sense of the groups receiving funding, explore the recent grants list.

-While the foundation technically accepts unsolicited letters of inquiry, it doesn’t encourage them, and notes that such letters rarely result in a grant.
+While the foundation technically accepts unsolicited letters of inquiry, it does not encourage them, and notes that such letters rarely result in a grant.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)